ForgeRock/forgeops-cli/docs/forgeops_install_quickstart.md

-## forgeops apply directory
+## forgeops install quickstart

-Apply the ForgeRock DS resources
+Install the ForgeRock Cloud Deployment Quickstart (CDQ)

 ### Synopsis

-    Apply the directory service resources of the ForgeRock cloud deployment:
-    * Apply the directory service resources of ForgeRock cloud deployment
+    Install the ForgeRock Cloud Deployment Quickstart (CDQ):
+    * Install the latest quickstart manifest
-    * Use --tag to specify a different version to apply
+    * Use --tag to specify a different CDQ version to install

 ```
-forgeops apply directory [flags]
+forgeops install quickstart [flags]
 ```

 ### Examples

 ```

-      # Apply the directory service resources listed in the "latest" release of the forgeops repository.
+      # Install the "latest" CDQ in the "default" namespace.
-      forgeops apply directory
+      forgeops install quickstart

+      # Install the CDQ in the "default" namespace.
+      forgeops install quickstart --tag 2020.10.28-AlSugoDiNoci

-      # Apply the directory service resources listed in a specific release of the forgeops repository.
+      # Install the CDQ in a given namespace.
+      forgeops install quickstart --tag 2020.10.28-AlSugoDiNoci --namespace mynamespace

+      # Install the CDQ with a custom FQDN.
-      forgeops apply directory --tag 2020.10.28-AlSugoDiNoci
+      forgeops install quickstart --tag 2020.10.28-AlSugoDiNoci --namespace mynamespace --fqdn demo.customdomain.com
 ```

 ### Options

 ```
+      --fqdn string   FQDN used in the deployment. (default "[NAMESPACE].iam.example.com")
-  -h, --help   help for directory
+  -h, --help          help for quickstart
 ```

 ### Options inherited from parent commands